 - Server deployments: Keep server role groups current with security-related package additions.

-Regular system updates via sudo dnf upgrade update individual packages but do not add new packages to installed groups.
-You must explicitly run dnf group upgrade to incorporate new group members.
+Regular system updates via sudo dnf upgrade update individual packages but do not necessarily add new packages to installed groups.
+Use dnf group upgrade when you want the installed group membership to track Fedora’s current group definition.

 Removing a Group